Shoaib-11/Flask-Weather-app/README.md

-It is Flask Weather app.
+It is Flask Weather app that tells you the weather forecasting details for any city.